Your build is a terminal.

 # re-run the job? wait 10 more minutes?

 Every build step in pici runs as a real terminal session: a PTY you can attach to.
-No "enable debugging" flag.
-No "re-run with SSH" button.
-No waiting for a tunnel.
+No "enable debugging" or "re-run with SSH" buttons.

 A test fails?
-Attach to the session, press + Enter to rerun the command, inspect the environment, fix the issue.
-You're already there.
+Attach to the session, press + Enter to rerun the command, inspect the environment, and fix the issue before trying again.

 zmx attach ci.myrepo.test